huz4f/huz4f/content/Blogs/About website.md

 -i've also decided to keep it alive \
-as last year one of my friends suggested me to write stuff saying, our mind tricks us into thinking we've learnt alot but when we sit to write about the knowledge we've gained, we realize it's an illusion, goes without saying writing gives clarity and i've always hated writing on pages :P so maybe i'll write about what i've to revision or idk. \
+as last year one of my friends suggested me to write stuff saying, our mind tricks us into thinking we've learnt alot but when we sit to write about the knowledge we've gained, we realize it's an illusion, goes without saying writing gives clarity and i've always hated writing on pages :P so maybe i'll write about what i've to revise or idk. \
 (i've a pretty bad handwriting) \
 anyways this is how it used to look:
 ![jan 2024](/about/old.png)